128technology/docs/docs/plugin_ipsec_client.md

 ## Configuration

+In the below configuration examples, there are two of each container.
+The first has all configuration elements explicitly configured with the defaults if applicable and the other is the bare minimum using all of the default values.
+The values enclosed in `<>` are fields that didn’t have default values specified by the plugin.
+If any of these optional, non-defaulted fields are not specified, then they will use the Libreswan defaults which can be found [here](https://libreswan.org/man/ipsec.conf.5.html).
+The values enclosed in `[]` are fields that didn't have default values specified by the plugin and will not be included in the generated 128T configuration.

 ### Profiles
 Profiles are reusable IPSEC settings that can be used across multiple nodes in a router and multiple IPSEC endpoint `remote`s.

-The below configuration has two profiles.
-One has all configuration elements shown and the other is the bare minimum using all of the default values.
-The only required fields are the `name` and `pre-shared-key`.
-The values enclosed in `<>` are fields that didn’t have default values specified by the plugin.
-If any of the optional, non-defaulted fields are not specified, then they will use the Libreswan defaults which can be found [here](https://libreswan.org/man/ipsec.conf.5.html).

 ```
 router